johanhedin/sdrx/doc/BUILD.md

 Clone the repo and build
 ====
-> Note 1: _At the moment_, `sdrx` depend on the latest libairspy and librtlsdr development/main branches from GitHub.
+> Note 1: At the moment `sdrx` depend on the latest libairspy and librtlsdr development/main branches from GitHub.
 Their respective source code is brought into the `sdrx` source tree as git submodules.
 With the commands below, everything you need is checked out properly.

-> Note 2: This bundling of librtlsdr and libairspy sources into `sdrx` will in no way interfere with what is allready installed on your system with respect to librtlsdr and libairspy.
+> Note 2: This bundling of the librtlsdr and libairspy sources into `sdrx` will in no way interfere with what is allready installed on your system with respect to librtlsdr and libairspy.
 The `sdrx` binary will not link to the on-system librtlsdr and libairspy .so files.

-> Note 3: The librtlsdr and libairspy packages still need to be installed on your system to be able to run `sdrx` since they provide nessesary udev config files for the unique USB ids that the dongles use.
+> Note 3: The librtlsdr and libairspy packages still need to be installed on your system to be able to run `sdrx` since they provide the nessesary udev config files for the unique USB ids that the dongles use.

 Clone `sdrx` from GitHub with the needed submodules: